The Take (TV series): Plot

 Freddie Jackson (Tom Hardy) has just been released from prison.
 He has done his time, made the right connections and now he is ready to use them.
 His wife Jackie (Kierston Wareing) dreams of having her husband home but she has forgotten the rows and the girls Freddie cannot leave alone.
 His younger cousin, Jimmy (Shaun Evans), dreams of making a name for himself on Freddie's coattails.
-At first Freddie gets everything he ever wanted and Jimmy is taken along for the ride: a growing crime empire that gives them all the respect and money they have hungered for.
-Behind it all sits Ozzy (Brian Cox) - the legendary criminal godfather who manipulates Freddie and Jimmy's fates from prison cell.
+At first, Freddie gets everything he ever wanted and Jimmy is taken along for the ride: a growing crime empire that gives them all the respect and money they have hungered for.
+Behind it all sits Ozzy (Brian Cox) - the legendary criminal godfather who manipulates Freddie and Jimmy's fates from the prison cell.

 Bitter, resentful and increasingly unstable, Jackie sees her life crumble while her little sister Maggie's (Charlotte Riley) star rises.
 In love with Freddie's cousin Jimmy, Maggie is determined not to end up like her sister.
-Freddie and Jackie watch Jimmy and Maggie achieve all the dreams that they failed to realise: love, family, stability and respect.
+Freddie and Jackie watch Jimmy and Maggie achieve all the dreams that they failed to realise: love, family, stability, and respect.
 Resentment and an inability to control himself force Freddie to put the business and his family at risk.
 Torn between being loyal to a cousin he loves and being true to his own destiny, Jimmy is forced to decide between protecting Freddie or the life he has built with Maggie.